The translation of this document is outdated.

 Finance committees shall:

-2) provide opinions regarding amendments to the budget, as
+2) provide opinions on amendments to the budget, and also on

-well as regarding priorities in the division of resources if the
+priorities in the division of resources if the revenue part of

-3) provide opinions regarding projects that involve the
+3) provide opinions on projects that involve the expenditure

-expenditure of budget resources, and also regarding draft
+of budget resources, and also on draft decisions of the council,

-of such decisions involves unforeseen budget expenditures or
+if the execution of such decisions involves unforeseen budget

 4) provide proposals regarding the management of local